genneko/freebsd-install-on-zfs/README.md

 FreeBSD ZFS custom installation script for use with bsdinstall.

 ## Quick Start
 Basically, you need two hosts which can commnicate each other.
 One is a host to which you install FreeBSD ("Target" here) and the other is a host which provides the first one with this install script ("Provider" here).
-The latter may be your laptop or something like that.
+The latter may be your laptop or anything like that.

 ### Provider (hosting scripts to Target)
 1. Clone this repository on the Provider.